-The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires VSAC management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires VSAC management to make estimates and assumptions that affect the reported amounts of assets and liabilities and deferred inflows and disclosure of contingent assets and liabilities and deferred inflows at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 The most significant estimate utilized in the preparation of the financial statements of VSAC relates to the allowance for losses on student loans.